 Small Business Administration disaster loan program is a disaster, biz owners say

-Weeks after he applied, Brown said he received a $3,000 advance on the loan, which isn't enough to cover even one month of business expenses.
+Both the disaster and Paycheck programs are aimed at helping small businesses stay afloat as economic growth plunges due to the coronavirus.
+But weeks after applying for EIDL, Brown said he received only a $3,000 advance on the loan, which isn't enough to cover even one month of business expenses.
 He doesn't know if he'll be approved for a larger disaster loan, noting that he hasn't received any follow-up information from the SBA.

 "Right now, we need at least $25,000 on the low end to get caught up, make sure our vendors are paid, and bring people back," Brown said.